General Terms And Conditions Of Sale Of DHL Express France

 8.1 Prices

-Prices are calculated by applying the pricing in force on the date the Consignment is submitted.
+Prices are calculated by applying the pricing in force on the date the Shipment is submitted.

 Prices apply to the services performed during the working hours defined by DHL, which excludes holidays and weekends.
 The tariffs do not include the duties, taxes, fees and levies due in application of any regulation including tax or customs (such as excise, entrance fees, etc.), which will be charged extra where applicable.